 Have fun with Montessori-inspired geography!

 If this is your first time visiting Living Montessori Now, welcome!
 If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
-And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Twitter (blog posts by me and others along with the Parent/Teacher Daily and other interesting information), and Google+ (post updates).
-You can find me on bloglovin’, Instagram, and YouTube, too.
+And please follow me on Instagram, Pinterest (lots of Montessori-, holiday-, and theme-related boards), and YouTube.
+While you’re here, please check out the Living Montessori Now shop.

 And don’t forget one of the best ways to follow me by signing up for my weekly newsletter.
-You’ll get two awesome freebies (and a monthly subscriber freebie) in the process!
+You’ll receive some awesome freebies in the process!

 I love how Montessori teaches geography from such a young age.
 They have such fantastic materials to teach with as well.
 Thanks for the great links.